Patrick Russell (herpetologist): Aleppo

 In 1753, Alexander resigned, returning to London and publishing a Natural History of Aleppo and Parts Adjacent in 1756.
 Patrick took up the position left by Alexander and worked for about 18 years.
 The Pasha of Aleppo held him in high regard, even honouring him with a turban.
 A keen observer of traditions, he noted in a letter read by Alexander to the Royal Society an Arabian practice of inoculating children against smallpox using "variolus matter".
-Several outbreaks of bubonic plague occurred in Aleppo in 1760, 1761 and 1762.
+Several outbreaks of bubonic plague occurred in Aleppo in 1760, 1761, and 1762.
 He studied the conditions of those who were infected and identified procedures to avoid infection such as breathing through a handkerchief soaked in vinegar.
-He continued to maintain notes on natural history and after Alexander died in 1768, he revised the Natural History of Aleppo in 1794.
+He continued to maintain notes on natural history, and after Alexander died in 1768, he revised the Natural History of Aleppo in 1794.
 He noticed that fleas tended to reduce in numbers after the hottest weather, a climate he noticed also led to a decline in the number of plague cases.

 Return to England

 In 1771 he left Aleppo and travelled through Italy, examining the methods used to reduce the spread of diseases.
-Initially intending to set up practice in Edinburgh, he was persuaded by Dr John Fothergill, to move instead to London.
-Dr Fothergill was a friend of Alexander, an eminent physician and the founder of a botanical garden.
+Initially intending to set up practice in Edinburgh, he was persuaded by Dr. John Fothergill, to move instead to London.
+Dr. Fothergill was a friend of Alexander, an eminent physician and the founder of a botanical garden.
 While in London, Patrick was introduced to Sir Joseph Banks and Daniel Solander who examined his collections from Aleppo.
 In 1777, Patrick was elected a Fellow of the Royal Society.

 India

-In 1781, a younger brother, Claud became a chief administrator of the East India Company at Visakhapatnam in Madras Province.
-Claud however suffered poor health and the family insisted that Patrick attend to him.
+In 1781, a younger brother, Claud became a chief administrator of the East India Company at Vizagapatam in the Madras Presidency.
+Claud, however, suffered poor health, and the family insisted that Patrick attend to him.
 Arriving in India, he began to study the natural history of the region.
-The naturalist to the East India Company in the Carnatic was Dr John Koenig, student of Carolus Linnaeus and when he died in 1785, the Governor of Madras personally offered the post of 'Botanist and Naturalist' to Patrick.
+The naturalist to the East India Company in the Carnatic was Dr. John Koenig, student of Carolus Linnaeus, and when he died in 1785, the Governor of Madras personally offered the post of 'Botanist and Naturalist' to Patrick.
 This post, according to Ray Desmond (1992, European Discovery of Indian Flora) was: